-Having practiced handwork starting at age seven she is skilled in knitting, spinning, felting, quilting, clothing sewing, embroidery, dying and more recently, crochet.
+Having practiced handwork since the age of seven, she is skilled in knitting, spinning, felting, weaving, clothing sewing, embroidery, dying, crochet and quilting.
 She is happy to share these skills with the students of Winterberry as handwork is both a gift to the individual in the form of useful and meaningful skills and a gift to the community in the form of shared cultural tradition and connection.
-Throughout her life she has been drawn to visual composition and aesthetics, with fibrous materials being her primary means to express her love of pattern, color and appreciation for the richness and beauty of natural materials.
+Throughout her life she has been drawn to visual composition and aesthetics, with fibrous materials being her primary means to express her love of pattern, color and the appreciation of the richness and beauty of natural materials.

 Both of her children, Max and Mary, are Winterberry graduates.
 They attended Winterberry from its first year of operation through 8th grade.
 During that time, Sarah had an active role as a parent volunteer.
 Sarah loves her family, likes to ski, hike, grow veggies and pet her cats.